nesar/watercolor/README.md

     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
-    Number of galaxies: 13
+    Number of galaxies: 15
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes
     Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
+    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
+    Loaded 1633 particles from 15 galaxies in 10 haloes
+    Number of available haloes in the catalog:  43087 Number of available haloes selected:  10
-    Loaded 526 particles from 13 galaxies in 10 haloes
+    Loaded 1633 particles from 15 galaxies in 10 haloes

 #### The single-line command provides the SEDs and magnitudes from LSST, SPHEREx and COSMOS filters